commandus/lorawan-network-server/README.md

 # lorawan-network-server

-lorawan-network-server is lightweigth LoRaWAN network server.
+lorawan-network-server is lightweight monolith LoRaWAN network server.

+The payload is parsed according to the description of the data structure of the packet sent by the end-device and is stored to the database in the table specified in the configuration file.

 ## Components